gimphammer/fastfind/README.md

 ## [Used in VS-Code]

+vs-code has also integrated the shell-env, so you can run the fastfind in that env.
+But don't forget to choose the right shell-env which fastfind fits.

 vs-code supply a candy: **[Ctrl + mouse left-click]** on fastfind's result will quick jump to the line where the target locates.

 Hint like this: